 In addition to the effects of population turnovers in metapopulations, theory also predicts positive association between female allocation and local inbreeding coefficient measured by FIS (REF Hamilton; REF Cruden).
 In the results shown above, inbreeding was setted to zero, meaning that the only way for an ovule to be self-fertilized is to randomly sample a male gamete produced by the same hermaphrodite individual.
 It occurs with a probability of 1/K corresponding to the inverse of the carrying capacity for full demes.
 Throughout the simulations, no correlation was observed between female allocation and FIS (Pearson's R²=0.0006; p-value=0.5494), with FIS values always close to zero (Fig. 2-D).
 But increased self-fertilization leads to highly biased female allocation in absence of population turnover (Fig. 3-A).
 Thus, when E=0, female allocation measured at equilibrium are close to 0.50, 0.55, 0.75, 0.95 and 0.99 for inbreedings setted to 0, 0.1, 0.5, 0.9 and 1 respectively, with no effect of gene flow between demes (Fig. 3-A).
 Finally, hermaphrodites are even more female-biased when the effects of self-fertilization are coupled to the effects of population turnovers although migration pulls down female allocation (Fig. 3-B).

 Discussion

+Under the haystack model, when a limit is placed on the size that a deme can attain, the effect of group selection is reduced” therefore r -> ½ (Frank 1986)

 Acknowledgements

 References